GalatzanT/CV-05.2024/README.md

-# My-CV
+# 💼 HTML + CSS CV Template

-This is my first CV written in html + css
+This is my **first CV** built using **HTML** and **CSS**.

-I posted this because for me, it was very hard to do it on my own, only using a model on google.
+I created and shared it because I found it quite challenging to make from scratch — using only a simple template I found on Google as inspiration.

+---

+## ✏️ How to Use

-This CV template can help you make you're own CV by only changing the code in index.html with you're own information.
+You can easily create your own CV by editing the `index.html` file and replacing the existing content with **your own information**.

+---